Probability rules

 \(P(A \mbox{ and } B) = P(A)P(B \mid A) = P(A)P(B)\)

-We have been using this rule to construct Likelihoods!
+We will use this rule to construct Likelihoods!

 Summary of Special Cases